elusivecodes/FrostColor/README.md

 ```

 #### Palette

+Create a palette object with a specified number of shades, tints and tone variations.

 - `shades` is a number indicating how shades you wish to generate, and will default to *10*.
 - `tints` is a number indicating how shades you wish to generate, and will default to *10*.